 Types of Gold You Can Invest in Through a Profit Sharing Plan

 Your Profit Sharing Plan investment choices are limited to what your plan provider makes available to you.
 In many cases, you will not be able to direct the investments made on your behalf through your plan.
-Legally, however, Profit Sharing Plans have the option of offering the following types of investments:
+There are, however, several broad categories of assets that Profit Sharing Plans can invest in:

 Investing in Physical Gold vs. “Paper Gold”

-Benefits of Dedication 5-20% of Your Retirement Portfolio to Precious Metals
+Should You Dedicate 5-20% of Your Retirement Portfolio to Precious Metals?